GetMyMood Period & Cycle Tracker

 See where you are in your cycle with mood and symptom context

 GetMyMood is a cycle tracker that shows your current cycle day, current phase, and estimated upcoming timing beside self-reported mood, energy, symptoms, and notes.
-Cycle context may help you compare how you feel across months, but predictions are informational estimates and not medical guidance.
+Seeing those details together may help recurring patterns become easier to notice from one cycle to the next, but predictions are informational estimates and not medical guidance.

 Use it when you want a calmer sense of where you are in your cycle, what timing may be coming next, and how mood, energy, and symptoms fit into that context.